chriswareham/superfly/README.md

 - A template based JDBC wrapper which provides simplified transaction support.
 - A logging JDBC 4.1 driver.
 - Memory and disk based caching.
-- A object serialiser that supports encryption and can be used to serialise application or session state.
+- An object serialiser that supports encryption and can be used to serialise application or session state.
 - An MVC framework for web applications that supports various different views.
 - A large number of classes that ease the development of Swing based applications.